rushilgaddam/intern-training/README.md

 - Keep your code clean and modular.
 - Commit frequently and include meaningful messages.
 - Upload your code to your personal private GitHub repository.
+- Feel free to look at other Lighthouse Avionics Organization repositories for potential example implementations.

 Good luck and have fun!